At a Glance

 Global Server Coverage

 A VPN owes much of its content-unblocking power to its global server coverage.
 The more countries where the provider has servers, the better the chance it can unblock Netflix in your favorite region.
-NordVPN has 5,500+ servers in nearly 60 countries around the globe.
+NordVPN has 5,200+ servers in 60 countries around the globe.

 NordVPN provides some of the best privacy protections in the VPN industry.